Sound Scouts for Clinicians

 Clinicians can register for access to the Sound Scouts Clinical Portal.
 The Clinical Portal provides details of each patient’s test results.
 Clinicians can view the three components of the test - speech-in-quiet, speech-in-noise and tone-in-noise - along with other key test information.
 To register your interest please email email@example.com.

-Sound Scouts is now FREE for Australian school children thanks to Hearing Australia and funding from the Australian Government.
-Support available on 1300 424 122
+Sound Scouts is now FREE for Australian school children thanks to funding from the Australian Government and support from Hearing Australia.
+Call 1300 424 122 for assistance.